jennylihan/jennylihan.github.io/portfolio/vitae.md

 <iframe src="curis.pdf" frameborder="0" width="100%" height="600px" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>
-<h3>✏️✏️ This is the poster we created at the end of the summer: </h3>
+<h3>✏️✏️ This is the poster we created at the end of the summer. </h3>

 <h3>💭💭 About the project:</h3>